sen-choi/melonland/README.md

-# About
+#Sen's MelonLand Forum tweaks
 This userstyle modifies the default MelonLand forum stylesheet to improve accessibility and readability.
 It increases color contrast & implements a light mode.
-It is intended to be used on Firefox with the [Stylus extension](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/), and I have not tested it outside of Firefox.
-It is not intended to be used on mobile.

 ## Features
 While the css file is short enough that you could peruse it yourself, it's not very readable.
 Here is a summary of the changes made: